ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 {: #deliverypipeline_scan}

 Want to find security issues in your code before you deploy it?
-When you use the {{site.data.keyword.staticanalyzerfull}} as part of your pipeline, you can run automated checks against your Java™ app's static `.war`, `.ear`, `.jar`, or `.class` build binary files.
+When you use the IBM® Static Analyzer for Bluemix™ as part of your pipeline, you can run automated checks against your Java™ app's static `.war`, `.ear`, `.jar`, or `.class` build binary files.

-A pipeline that uses the {{site.data.keyword.staticanalyzershort}} service typically includes these stages:
+A pipeline that uses the Static Analyzer service typically includes these stages:

 + A build stage to build the source files
 + A processing stage that includes these jobs: